gidiel-machado/Vertical-Jumps-Fz-Automated-Analysis/paper.md

 ### 3.2 Integration Methods

-In contrast to the CMJ, where the conditions are ideal for initiating the integrations relative to the standing position (i.e., the CoM vertical position is 0 m, and the velocity is 0 m * s^-1^), the DJ and SJ do not initiate under these conditions.
+In contrast to the CMJ, where the conditions are ideal for initiating the integrations relative to the standing position (i.e., the CoM vertical position is 0 m, and the velocity is 0 m·s⁻¹), the DJ and SJ do not initiate under these conditions.
 These conditions are satisfied at the end of the jump, once the subject returns to and remains in the standing position.
 As a result, the weighing phase is performed at the end of both DJ and SJ.
 Therefore, for the CMJ the traditional integration method was employed, while the backward integration method was utilized for the DJ and SJ [@Grozier:2021; @Wade:2022; @Wank:2019].

 Based on Newton’s second law, the kinetic Fz-data of the force platforms were used to estimate kinematic metrics by CoM-D throughout the VJs:

-*1^st^ step:* The participant’s weight is subtracted from each data point in the Fz-list, resulting in the net-Fz-list (N);
+*1ˢᵗ step:* The participant’s weight is subtracted from each data point in the Fz-list, resulting in the net-Fz-list (N);

-*2^nd^ step:* The mean of each pair of consecutive intervals in the net-Fz-list is calculated and multiplied by the time interval, resulting in the net-impulse-list (N * s);
+*2ⁿᵈ step:* The mean of each pair of consecutive intervals in the net-Fz-list is calculated and multiplied by the time interval, resulting in the net-impulse-list (N·s);

 $$
-Impulse = \frac{F_{z_i} + F_{z_{i-1}}}{2}\,\Delta t
+Impulse = \frac{Fz_{i} + Fz_{{i-1}}}{2}\\Delta t
 $$

-*3^rd^ step:* The participant’s weight is converted to mass by dividing it by gravitational acceleration (9.807 m * s^-2^).
-Each data point in the net-Fz-list is then divided by mass, yielding the acceleration-list (m * s^-2^);
+*3ʳᵈ step:* The participant’s weight is converted to mass by dividing it by gravitational acceleration (9.807 m·s⁻²).
+Each data point in the net-Fz-list is then divided by mass, yielding the acceleration-list (m·s⁻²);

-*4^th^ step:* The first integration is calculated using the trapezoidal rule, initializing the velocity-list (m * s^-1^) with zero up to 30 ms before the VJ-start to mitigate integration drifts [@Owen:2014].
+*4ᵗʰ step:* The first integration is calculated using the trapezoidal rule, initializing the velocity-list (m·s⁻¹) with zero up to 30 ms before the VJ-start to mitigate integration drifts [@Owen:2014].
 Velocity at each time interval is calculated by adding the product of acceleration along the time:

 $$
 v = \sum \frac{(a_i + a_{i-1})}{2} \Delta t
 $$

-*5^th^ step:* The second integration is calculated using the trapezoidal rule, where the CoM-D (m) at each time interval is calculated by adding the product of velocity along the time:
+*5ᵗʰ step:* The second integration is calculated using the trapezoidal rule, where the CoM-D (m) at each time interval is calculated by adding the product of velocity along the time:

 $$
 \text{Displacement} = \sum \frac{v_i + v_{i-1}}{2} \Delta t
 $$

-*6^th^ step:* Fz-list values are multiplied by the velocity at each time point, resulting in the power list (W).
+*6ᵗʰ step:* Fz-list values are multiplied by the velocity at each time point, resulting in the power list (W).

 ### 3.3 Jump Start, Takeoff and Landing Detections

 The method proposed by [@Owen:2014] was used to establish the CMJ- and SJ-start.
 The Fz standard deviation (SD) was calculated during the weighing phase, and the start was defined as an alteration in participant’s weight ± 5 SD.
 In the DJ, an Fz value > 20 N was initially defined as the start [@Harry et al., 2020].

 Analogous to DJ-start detection, the takeoff was delineated as the initial point in the Fz-list where the value was < 20 N, and the landing was the first value after the takeoff > 20 N [@Harry:2020].
 Subsequent to the identification of the aforementioned points, a 30 ms period from takeoff was delineated, as well as a 30 ms period prior to landing, the remaining interval only accounts for Fz during flight (unloaded force platform) to identify the signal noise.
-Previously reported approaches established an arbitrary period of 300 ms for identifying force platform noise [@Chavda:2018].
-We choose to take the maximum value within the flight of each VJ to measure noise.
-This approach was adopted due to the potential inability of injured populations or single-legged jumps to remain in the air for 300 ms. Subsequent to the establishment of the maximum noise, a new search was conducted.
+Subsequent to the establishment of the maximum noise, a new search was conducted.
 The first value lower than maximum force platform noise was used to define the actual takeoff.
 The same procedure was repeated for landing and DJ-start, where a search in the period prior to the Fz value > 20 N sought the first value greater than maximum force platform noise.

 Following the delineation of the takeoff-landing, all the Fz values within this interval were set to zero to mitigate integration drifts [@Eythorsdottir:2024].